ZacharyDagnall/the-fibonacci-sequins/devnotes.md

 ~ future ~

-maybe make an alert or modal to confirm when pressing quit or new game

-link to italian music to play while you play? opens a spotify playlist on your phone.

 print the fibonacci sequence somewhere like under game board for reference? not sure.

 golden rectangle game grid? (if it is playable in landscape-only then it will look better)